 These haystack cookies combine creamy peanut butter with baking chips to create a really rich and amazing cookie that can be ready to enjoy in literally minutes.

-This is the time of the year where treats are abound and you have to bring cookies to literally everything.
+This is the time of the year when treats abound and you have to bring cookies to literally everything.

 From school classroom parties to office work events or even to set out for Santa, you need a wide variety of treats.
 The biggest problem with holiday and Christmas treats is that they take SO long and mess up the kitchen, both things I don’t always want to do.

-One of the difference in these cookies versus the traditional haystack cookie recipe is that these include a variation of peanut butter.
+One of the differences in these cookies versus the traditional haystack cookie recipe is that these include a variety of peanut butter.

-In my other recipe, you simply use melted baking chips and your crunchy noodles but in these, you combine melted peanut butter to tone down the one flavor into two.
-Out of the two, I think its more of a preference then anything and I really love these the most.
+In my other recipe, you simply use melted baking chips and your crunchy noodles but in these, you combine melted peanut butter to tone down one flavor into two.
+Out of the two, I think it’s more of a preference than anything and I really love these the most.

 Peanut Butter Haystack Cookies